LambdaHack/LambdaHack/README.md

-on your own regarding font choice and color setup and you won't have the spiffy colorful squares outlining special positions that exist in SDL2 frontend, but only crude cursor highlights), use Cabal flags, e.g,
+on your own regarding font choice and color setup and you won't have the spiffy colorful squares outlining special positions that exist in SDL2 frontend, but only crude cursor highlights), use Cabal flags, e.g, to switch to the vty console frontend optimized for screen readers, run

     cabal install -fvty